gbv/reposis_common/README.md

 </item>
 ```

-### Properties GUI

-The Properties GUI is a component that displays the properties of a mycore application grouped by the module they belong to.
-It shows the order of the properties and the history in which module they were already defined and what the value was.
-It supports the chaining mechanism of mycore properties, but not the replacement mechanism.

-The properties GUI is visible under: http://localhost:8291/mir/servlets/PropertyHelperContentServlet?action=analyze

-You need Admin rights to see the GUI.
-It shows the properties defined in every component.

 ### Metrics
 The metrics implementation allows to load journal metrics from different providers.
 The metrics are stored  encrypted in the mods:extension section of the journal object.